The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Michigan, US

 Offers Telehealth

 Norman Kakos is a primary care provider, practicing in Internal Medicine in Royal Oak, Michigan.
-Dr. Kakos has been practicing medicine for over 30 years and is rated as an Advanced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-His top areas of expertise are Myelitis, Alternating Hemiplegia of Childhood, Familial Hypertension, and Hypertension.
+He has been practicing medicine for over 30 years.
+Dr. Kakos is rated as an Advanced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Myelitis, Alternating Hemiplegia of Childhood, Glucocorticoid-Remediable Aldosteronism, and Familial Hypertension.
+Dr. Kakos is board certified in American Board Of Internal Medicine.
 Dr. Kakos is currently accepting new patients.

 Ann Arbor, MI